 4. Office/Retail Shop

-NOTE: A rate maximum of $19.00 per unit shall apply to subcategories 1) Motels/Cabins, 3) RV/Travel Trailer Parks and 4) Office/Retail Shop when it can be demonstrated to the satisfaction of the District that an excessive amount of wastewater is not entering the sewer system but is being consumed or disposed of by other appropriate methods.
+NOTE: A rate maximum of $20.00 per unit shall apply to subcategories 1) Motel/Cabins, 3) RV/Travel Trailer Parks and 4) Office/Retail Shops when it can be demonstrated to the satisfaction of the District that an excessive amount of wastewater is not entering the sewer system but is being consumed or disposed of by other appropriate methods.

 The equivalent dwelling unit fee applies to both residential and non-residential dwellings.
-EDU’s are based on the size of the water service meter.
+Non-residential EDU’s are based on the size of water meter service.